cyberthirty/HTB/SP/Archetype.md

-# Exploring SMB Shares with smbclient

-In this post, we'll explore the use of `smbclient` to connect to SMB shares and the resulting interactions with a Windows system.
+use of `smbclient` to connect to SMB shares and the resulting interactions with a Windows system.

 ## Connecting to SMB Shares